apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication.md

 ### Permissive

 Registration records may be specified statically via CAS settings in form of a map that links registered usernames with the public id of the YubiKey device.
-See [review this guide](../configuration/Configuration-Properties.html#yubikey) for more info.

 ### JPA

 Support is enabled by including the following dependencies in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey-jpa" %}

+{% include {{ version }}/rdbms-configuration.md configKey="cas.authn.mfa.yubikey.jpa" %}

 The expected database schema that is automatically created and configured by CAS contains a single table as `YubiKeyAccount` with the following fields: